Nick-Kildall/YoutubeAnalysis/README.md

 - When were trending videos posted?
   Using the time of day and days of the week that trending videos are posted, we can try to answer if when videos get posted have an effect on why they become trending.

-- Where do trending videos come from?
-  Looking at the location of the channel from which the video was posted, we can determine whether or not people become more interested in particular areas or regions.

 - What are the most common characteristics of trending videos?
   - What types of titles are common in trending videos?
   - Do they ask questions, are they in caps, or do they use symbols?